Sunday, May 27, 2018

 1) In the middle of the 20th century, Marxist thinkers hatched a strategy called "the long march through the institutions".
 We in America are now seeing something like the belated results of this strategy.

 The "long march" doctrine arose when it did because Marxist intellectuals realized that, contrary to Marx's predictions, the Western working class was not in fact organizing itself for revolution, but was rather, in their view, being easily seduced and misled by the glittering toys of mass culture and the dreamy promises of capitalist ideology.
 Their solution: to focus efforts on a slow takeover of the professions, especially education, media, and other areas with mass influence.
 As this takeover would require some time, they dubbed it “the long march through the institutions”, with a nod to Chairman Mao.
-They theorized that once leftists had enough control of these institutions, they could then forge a revolutionary consciousness in the masses, and then an actual revolutionary movement.
+They theorized that once leftists had enough control of these institutions, they could forge a true revolutionary consciousness in the masses, and then an actual revolutionary movement.
 This "long march" thinking is one of the reasons that so many hard-core leftists starting in the post-war period were content to become academics.
 They could tell themselves they were seeding the ground.
 The Frankfurt School thinkers, with their Marxist cultural criticism, offered a bridge over which would-be revolutionaries could walk themselves into academia.

 In fact the strategy has ultimately borne fruit, although a different fruit than originally intended.
 What happened?
 Orthodox Marxism was increasingly debunked.
-So that in the intervening decades the work of all those "left" professors shifted focus to cultural analysis: Foucault, structuralism, the postmoderns--thinkers in all these movements set their sights on something other than economic warfare.
+So that in the intervening decades the work of all those "left" professors shifted focus to cultural analysis: Foucault, structuralism, the postmoderns--thinkers in all these movements set their sights on something other than class warfare.
 The issue du jour became more one of identity warfare--all the marginalized “victim” groups, whether sexual or racial or whatever.
 So that when the French intellectual movements of the 1960s crossed the Atlantic in a big way and infected American universities, the results were predictable.
 No more was the focus on supporting the American working class in general: rather everything was suddenly feminism, African-American studies, post-colonialism, gay and lesbian rights, racism racism racism.
 And in fact the main base of the Democratic Party, the huge number of white working class Americans, itself suddenly became suspect, especially if those white working Americans also happened to be Christian.
 Marxism as an economic philosophy being defunct, these identity squabbles became the supposed new revolutionary battleground.
 And note: though Marxism itself was left behind, the authoritarian ethos of Marxism was retained.
-For most of these academic Lenin wanna-be's, of course, there is little worth supporting in our Constitution, with its protections of free speech and religious liberty.
-They want none of it, because they want to direct what people are to say and think.
+For most of these academic Lenin wanna-be's, there is of course little worth supporting in our Constitution, with its dangerous protections of free speech and religious liberty.
+They want none of it, because their goal to direct what people are to say and think.